Limespy/numba-integrators/dev/README.md

            - Using secant method
         7. calculate internal error
         8. Compare the error to minimum
-            - If under, set as the new minimum
+            - If under, set y, dy and error as the new minimum state
-            - If over, set as the right side value
         9. error comparisons
-        10.
+        10. calculate next multiplier
+            - quadratic secant from three points
 3. Estimate total error
 4. Compare error to tolerances
    - If within tolerances